JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 Cool was an understatement.

-While I was looking at the poster without the requisite glow of a blacklight bulb, the poster itself was amazing in the normal incandescent daylight of the sun: The flocked blacks were so deep and black and the yellows and other requisite fluorescent colors were still vibrant and full in the light of the afternoo sun.
+While I was looking at the poster without the requisite glow of a blacklight bulb, the poster itself was amazing in the normal incandescent daylight of the sun: The flocked blacks were so deep and black and the yellows and other requisite fluorescent colors were still vibrant and full in the light of the afternoon sun.